Please note that application deadline has passed. Deadline was 18 March 2020, 2 PM.

 Ready to take a risk?

-With the VILLUM Experiment Programme VILLUM FONDEN is ready to take the risk and support the ideas which have a limited chance of succeeding, but hold great potential if they do.
-The ideas might hold the potential to respond to a long-standing question in science, bring a transformative understanding of a central topic, nurture a fruitful new research area or creative method/technology or the like.
+With the Villum Experiment Programme VILLUM FONDEN is ready to take a risk and support the ideas which have a limited chance of succeeding, but hold great potential if they do.
+The ideas might hold, e.g., the potential to answer a long-standing question in science, bring a transformative understanding of a central topic, nurture a fruitful new research area or create the foundation of a novel method or technology.

-We wish to support researchers who trust their ideas fully and who are committed to the risk of failing and learning.
+We wish to support researchers who want to pursue their ideas fully and who are committed to the risk of failing and learning.

 - Researchers can apply for DKK 1-2m for up to two years to explore the breakthrough potential of their idea.
 The budget can cover all project-related expenses such as salary, travel, running costs, etc.

 - The grant must be hosted by a Danish university or research institution.
-If required, the research or part of it can take place at universities and research institutions abroad.
+If necessary, the research or part of it can take place at universities and research institutions abroad.

 The CVs are disclosed to a final screening team consisting of members of VILLUM FONDEN’s working group for technical and natural science and the foundation’s secretariat.
 The screening team checks the researcher's level of expertise within the area of the proposed project.
-In the first round of funding launched last year, all the applicants put forward by the anonymous review panel passed the screening process.
-The cohort spans all seniorities from post-doctoral level and up.
+The panel’s ranking is maintained, but applications that fail the screening test are disqualified.
+A final list of fundable applications is recommended to the board who makes the decision on grants.

 The application must contain the following documents:

 - Proposal.
 Max.
 10,000 characters (about three pages).
 The proposal guidelines can be found below.